 #3 Make it Relational.

 Jesus’ style of disciple making is highly relational.
 It is committing to a relationship so that you can help them to trust and follow Jesus more deeply.
 Relationships are costly.
 Yet it is in the safety of close relationships where people share the real stuff of their lives—the places where they truly need help trusting and following Jesus.
 Relationships are the place of real impact.
 Make it about relationships, make it about love.
-Make the commitment of time, vulnerability, effort, and heart to develop true life-on-life relationships in 2018.
+Make the commitment of time, vulnerability, effort, and heart to develop true life-on-life relationships in the new year.